ganeshhubale/programs/InterviewQuestions/Testing/Set-1.md

-1. Design patterns : Singleton , Factory
+1. **Design patterns : Singleton , Factory**
     - The Singleton pattern ensures that a class has only one instance and provides a global point of access to it.
 This is often used to manage shared resources like configuration settings, logging, or database connections.
     - The Factory pattern provides a way to create objects without specifying the exact class of object that will be created.
 This is useful for creating objects based on certain conditions or configurations.

-2. program to find correct IPV4 address
+2. **Playwright with POM for UI and API testing. which pattern you will use?**
+    - The Page Object Model (POM) in Playwright (or any UI automation framework) is typically implemented using the Factory Pattern, not the Singleton Pattern.
+    - Why Factory Pattern?
+        - In POM, each page class is instantiated separately when needed, often through a Page Factory method.
+        It allows dynamic object creation for different test cases without reusing the same instance across tests.
+        Useful for handling different pages and their elements efficiently.
+    - Why Not Singleton?
+        - The Singleton Pattern ensures a single instance of a class across an application.
+        Using a singleton for POM could lead to state issues when running tests in parallel, as the same instance would be shared.
+        Playwright itself follows a new browser context per test approach, making the singleton less practical for managing page objects.
+        Thus, POM with Playwright aligns more with the Factory Pattern, allowing flexible and scalable test automation.
-3. Test plan and Test strategy?
+3. **Test plan and Test strategy?**
 - A Test Plan is a detailed document that outlines the how, what, when, and who of the testing process for a specific project or release.
 It is usually project-specific and focuses on the implementation of the testing effort.
 - A Test Strategy is a high-level document that outlines the overall approach and methodology of the testing process for the organization or product.
 It is less detailed and typically static for a project or organization.